DivineGod/device-driver-example/docs/blog/post.md

 In this post, we take a look at developing a device driver in Rust using Dion Dokter’s [device driver crate][device-driver-crate]

 Dion has very kindly put together a [book][device-driver-book] outlining the use of this crate.
+We will also reference the [documentation for the crate][device-driver-docs] when it come to understanding the data types that are exposed.

-The purpose of device-driver is to take the boring part out of writing a low-level interface to a device.o
+The promise of `device-driver` is to take the boring part out of writing a low-level interface to a device.

 ```
   This post might not be directly aimed at beginners